 3. Get Adventurous from Time to Time

-Keep it exciting by scheming, experimenting and exploring together, no longer how long you’ve been married.
-Plan dates, trips and romantic evenings at home together with this in mind.
+Christian sex tips for married couples can be as easy as keeping it exciting by scheming, experimenting and exploring together.
+No longer about how long you’ve been married, plan dates, trips and romantic evenings at home together with this in mind.

 **Note: Getting adventurous should absolutely NOT involve porn.
 This article shares why (and what to do about it if your husband does): Help!
 My Husband Watches Porn!
 (Here’s How to Respond)